zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Obstacles don't block the path, they are the path."
+> "We can see through others only when we can see through ourselves."
 >
-> — Zen Proverb
+> — Bruce Lee
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch